Skip to navigation Skip to content

 Customer is leaving to live in another country + Read more ...

-The customer's payment must be stopped from the date of departure as they no longer meet the residence criteria.
+MOB must be stopped from the date of departure as the customer no longer meets the residence rules.
+(Note: period of grace provisions apply)

-• Explain the decision to the customer and advise them of the requirement to reclaim if they should return to Australia to live
+• The requirement to reclaim if they return to Australia to live

-• Advise the customer if they have a benefit status of period of grace (POG) before departure that MOB will cease from the day after departure.
-For detailed information about the period of grace, see Cancellation and Period of Grace for Mobility Allowance (MOB)
+• If they have a benefit status of period of grace (POG) before departure, MOB will cease from the day after departure.
+For details about the POG, see Cancellation and Period of Grace for Mobility Allowance (MOB)

 • If MOB is current, the customer is payable for 14 days after departure (that is, one further payment)